Copyright collective

-Copyrights can either be licensed or assigned by the owner of the copyright.
 A copyright collective (also known as a copyright society, copyright collecting agency, licensing agency or copyright collecting society or collective management organization) is a non-governmental body created by copyright law or private agreement which licenses copyrighted works on behalf of the authors and engages in collective rights management.
 Copyright societies track all the events and venues where copyrighted works are used and ensure that the copyright holders listed with the society are remunerated for such usage.
 The copyright society publishes its own tariff scheme on its websites and collects a nominal administrative fee on every transaction.

 Copyright societies evolved out of the need to have an organised body for licensing and managing copyrighted works.
 Without copyright societies, it would be impossible for users like restaurants, malls and large events to collect licenses from individual copyright holders and negotiate terms with them.
 Copyright societies negotiate prices and create tariffs on behalf of the authors that they represent and offset the imbalance of power between the users and the copyright holders.
 The lobbying power of copyright societies is especially important in industries like the music industry, where authors and owners of copyright are often placed at a disadvantage.
 The music streaming revolution was also projected as an attack on the power imbalance in the music industry.
 The evolution of technology and influence of music aggregators like Spotify, Apple Music and Pandora are changing the existing system of copyright licensing and might make copyright societies obsolete.

 While the system of copyright societies is similar in all countries, their influence over the industry and mode of operation varies from country to country.